samathaluca/fallen/README.md

 - I do not want the format to change too much when I revisit it on a friends device if I am recommending it.

 #### Users suffering from addiction will expect/want/need:

 - I am often agitated so do not want to spend too long filling in forms or struggle to submit them.
 - I am lonely and want to feel part of a community.
 - I need to gain understanding, insight, awareness in to my addiction.
 - With the current problems accessing detox and rehab I am willing to try other methods when I am desperate.
+- My sleep pattern is erratic and I want access to information 24/7 not during office hours.
 - When I want information and ideas of how to get clean and sober I want them instantly.
 I do not want to make appointments in two weeks time.
 - I need recognition that I am an individual and that I have a voice and something to offer.
 I can achieve this by completing my personal story.
 - I want to feel understood, connected and hope.